dustinswales/ccpp-doc/CCPPtechnical/source/AddingNewSchemes.rst

    end subroutine physics_scheme_a

-*Listing 9.4: CCPP metadata example for a register phase that instantiates run-time constituents*
+*Listing 9.4: Fortran code example for a register phase that instantiates run-time constituents*

 .. code-block:: console